 The Company enters into transactions with related parties in the normal course of business and at the terms that would exist in arm's-length transactions.

 (a) Transactions with certain related parties

-Transactions with MFLP, a wholly owned unconsolidated partnership, and MFCT, a wholly owned unconsolidated trust, are described in notes 10, 17 and 18.
-Refer to note 3(a) for additional transactions with related parties.
+Transactions with MFLP, a wholly owned unconsolidated partnership, are described in notes 10, 17 and 18.

 (b) Compensation of key management personnel